Debate

 Debate Topics

-There are four possible debate topics to explore.
+There are several possible debate topics to explore.

 -